Robert Robinson (engineer)

 Robert Nathaniel Robinson (June 22, 1906 – February 23, 1994) was a Jamaican-born toolmaker who worked in the auto industry in the United States.
 At the age of 23, he was recruited to work in the Soviet Union.
 Shortly after his arrival in Stalingrad, Robinson was racially assaulted by two white American workers, both of whom were subsequently arrested, tried and expelled from the Soviet Union with great publicity.

 Starting with a one-year contract to work in the Soviet Union, Robinson twice renewed his contract.
 After the publicity of his assault, he felt unable to return to the US and accepted Soviet citizenship.
 He earned a degree in mechanical engineering.
 His repeated attempts to visit outside the USSR finally resulted in an approved trip to Uganda in 1974, where he asked for and was given asylum.
-He married an African-American professor working there.
+He married an African American professor working there.
 He finally gained re-entry to the United States in 1986, and gained attention for his accounts of his 44 years in the Soviet Union.

 Life

 Born in Jamaica, Robinson moved with his parents to Cuba, where he grew up.
 He and his mother were abandoned by his father when he was six.
 His mother was born in Dominica and had gone to Jamaica while employed by a doctor.
 He and his mother emigrated to the United States and settled in Detroit.
 He went to local schools and became a skilled toolmaker at the Ford Motor Company during the expansive years in the auto industry.

-In 1929 Ford and the Soviet Union agreed to cooperate on a car plant in Gorky to turn out Model T cars.
+In 1929 Ford and the Soviet Union agreed to cooperate on a car plant in Gorky to turn out Model A cars and Model AA light trucks.
 In 1930, a Russian delegation visited the Company, where Robinson worked as a toolmaker.
 The delegation leader offered him and others a one-year contract in the Soviet Union.
 The pay would be far greater.
 They were promised free rent in a grand apartment, maid service, and a car.
 At 23, fearing he could be laid off at any moment due to the effects of the Great Depression and the institutionalised racism in the United States, and taking into account that a cousin of a friend had recently been lynched in the South, Robinson accepted.